Coffee is Healthy – Just Don’t Drink 100 Cups Daily

 Evidence suggests that higher coffee consumption may reduce the risk of type 2 diabetes – more than 2 cups per day but less than 6.

-Coffee is chock full of antioxidants which protect cells from damage and free-radicals – in fact, Americans get more of their antioxidants from coffee than any other dietary source!
+Coffee is chock full of antioxidants that protect cells from damage and free-radicals – in fact, Americans get more of their antioxidants from coffee than any other dietary source!

 About 5 milligrams of calcium is lost per every cup of coffee consumed increasing osteoporosis risk but adding milk to your drink can cancel out the negative effect.